-Additionally, the Organization has an operating line of credit totaling \$1,000,000 at December 31, 2021 and 2020, respectively.
+Additionally, the Organization has an operating line of credit totaling \$1,000,000 at December 31, 2022 and 2021, respectively.
 While this line could be made available for general expenditures, the Board placed certain restrictions on the use of the line of credit to comply with PRI loan covenants as described in the PRI loan agreement.
+The PRI loan was paid off in 2022; however, the Board restriction on the Organization's use of the line of credit remains in place.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.